Chatanga/Girinoscope/README.md

 Girino.h, line 41:

 <code>
-    // Replace 3 by 4 since the wait duration range is [0, 1280[.<br/>
+    // Replace 3 by 4 since the wait duration range is [0, 1280[.

     #define COMBUFFERSIZE   3   // Size of buffer for incoming numbers
 </code>

 Girino.ino, line 229:

 <code>
-    // Replace 'uint8' by 'uint16' for the same reason.<br/>
+    // Replace 'uint8' by 'uint16' for the same reason.

     uint8_t newT = atoi( commandBuffer );
 </code>